andywaite/unusable-podcast/podcasts/005-history-of-computer-interfaces.md

 ---
 number: "005"
-title: "History of computer graphical interfaces & the future of natural UI"
+title: "History of computer graphical interfaces &amp; the future of natural UI"
 date: 2018-11-01T18:20:27Z
 description: "Andrew &amp; David talk about the history of computer user interfaces &amp; early computers, where UI is heading in the future with natural interfaces, &amp; Andy has a frustrating experience with a parking machine."
 mp3: "005-graphical-user-interface-history.mp3"
 duration: 00:57:00
 ---

-In this episode of the Unusable Podcast, Andrew & David talk about the history of computer user interfaces and early computers, where UI is heading in the future with natural interfaces, and Andy has a frustrating experience with a parking machine.
+In this episode of the Unusable Podcast, Andrew &amp; David talk about the history of computer user interfaces and early computers, where UI is heading in the future with natural interfaces, and Andy has a frustrating experience with a parking machine.

 Other things we discussed:
 * The Bombe